ddarshney/Microsoft_TEAMS_Meet/README.md

 # Plans for future release 📆
 - Adding authentication
+- Keeping chat window active before and after the video meeting
+- Adding a whiteboard for collaborative editing.
+- Continue the group chat before and after the meeting using pre-built APIs.
+- Automatic text wrapping in chat messages.
-- Adding more features like record screen
+- Adding more features like record screen.
-- Participant list
+- Adding and saving Participant list.
 - Giving admin ability to mute/ remove other participants.
-- Customizing chat feature.
+- Customizing chat feature- Adding emoticons in chat messages.

 # Contributors ✨
 - <a href= 'https://github.com/ddarshney'> Dibya Darshney</a> - darshneyd@gmail.com